 This isn't a political slogan, but read our review of the Kindle guidebook, 101 Free Things to Do in San Francisco.

 The Golden Gate Park isn't by the Golden Gate Bridge but is west of Haight-Ashbury and covers a massive 1017 acres.
-Within that there are several separate attractions, including the Japanese Tea Gardens, the Conservatory of Flowers, The Beach Chalet, Buffalo Paddock, de Young Museum, Shakespeare Garden, Stow Lake, a golf course, and the Strybing Arboretum and Botanical Gardens.
+Within that there are several separate attractions, including the Japanese Tea Gardens, the Conservatory of Flowers, The Beach Chalet, Buffalo Paddock, de Young Museum, Shakespeare Garden, Stow Lake, a golf course, and the San Francisco Botanical Garden.
+See our page on Visiting Golden Gate Park.

 See our San Francisco Sightseeing Tours Page